The prospect of hiring a UX designer can be exciting. But before you hire someone, there are a lot of factors to consider:

 How to tell accomplished designers from fake-it-till-you-make-it types

-If you don’t know the answer to those questions, it’s alright.
+If you don’t know the answer to those questions, it’s all right.
 That’s what this post is for.

 The job market right now